daigorou's avatar

 This sentence has been marked as perfect!

 When I heard thate news, I remembered my high school life.
+When I heard the news, I remembered my high school life.

 This doesn't sound completely natural.
 Maybe try saying "When I heard that, I looked back on my time in high school."
 To look back is to remember and think about something from the past.